When Generic Prompt Improvements Hurt: Evaluation-Driven Iteration for LLM Applications: RAG Evaluation

 \section{RAG Evaluation}

 Retrieval-Augmented Generation (RAG) systems combine information retrieval with LLM generation~\citep{lewis2020retrieval}.
 Evaluating these systems requires assessing both components and their interaction.
-This section presents the RAGAS framework and other approaches for comprehensive RAG evaluation.
+This section details the evaluation methods behind the MVES-RAG tier, including the RAGAS framework and standard retrieval metrics.